 Through our improved ability to synthesize and compile project information, CPRA has developed an interactive project map that includes information about coastal projects that are either completed or funded.
 Users can click on an individual project to access information about its estimated cost and acres of land benefited, and funding sources.
 The interactive map tool provides transparency about project information and enables residents to track the status of projects near their communities.
-Access the CIMS Interactive Project Map at http://cims.coastal.la.gov/MapHome.aspx MASTER PLAN
+Access the CIMS Interactive Project Map at http://cims.coastal.la.gov/MapHome.aspx assist homeowners with steps to reduce risk.
+The